kwabenasapong/openpldoc/manual/source/projector.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you want to customize how the video source select text looks, click on the
-|projector_edit| "Edit Input Source" icon in the right-click menu.
+:guilabel:`Edit Input Source` icon in the right-click menu.
 This will
 bring up the source edit dialog box.

-NOTE: These images is an example only - what options you will have will vary
+NOTE: These images are examples only - what options you will have will vary
 depending on the projector you have.
 These images show the default PJLink text.

 |projector_source_edit_single|    |projector_source_edit_tabbed|

-Once you are satisfied, you can click on the "OK" button to save the changes,
+Once you are satisfied, you can click on the :guilabel:`OK`button to save the changes,
-or click on the "Cancel" button to discard these changes and continue to use
+or click on the :guilabel:`Cancel` button to discard these changes and continue to use
 the previously saved user-defined text (or the PJLink defaults if you have no
 previously saved user-defined text).

-If you don't like the changes, the "Reset" button will reset the text back to
+If you don't like the changes, the :guilabel:`Reset` button will reset the text back to
 the previously saved text (or PJLink defaults if you have no previously saved
 user-defined text) and allow you to continue editing.

-If you _really_ don't like the text, you can select the "Discard" button and
+If you _really_ don't like the text, you can select the :guilabel:`Discard` button and
 remove all entries from the database.
 WARNING: This will delete _all_ of the
 user-defined entries for this projector in the database and return them to the
 PJLink defaults.